suryasiriki4/vstack/README.md

 # install packages required to run the tool
 * cd server
-* pipenv install /* in server folder to install all the packages required in server*/
+* pipenv install /* in server directory to install all the packages required in server*/
 * cd client
-* npm install /* in client folder to install all packages required in client*/
+* npm install /* in client directory to install all packages required in client*/
 ```

 ### Run script :